LaunchPadLab/lp-utils/README.md

 The original documentation may be found in [legacy-docs.md](legacy-docs.md).

 ## Feature Requests
 For new requests, please submit an issue or PR with the label of `idea`, and include a description of the change and why it is necessary.

+## Pull Requests and Deployments
 Pull requests MUST be approved by someone on the team before merging into master.
+Once the PR is approved, the implementor should bump the version according to semantic versioning with `yarn version`.
+Once merged, the master branch will automatically be published the newest version to NPM.

 ## Development
 * `git clone git@github.com:LaunchPadLab/lp-utils.git`